drvinceknight/pfm/book/tools-for-mathematics/03-calculus/solutions/main.md

 > `3`.
 Find the coordinates of the other stationary point.

-We substitute this value of $b$ in to the expression:
+We substitute this value of $b$ into the expression:

 ```{code-cell} ipython3
 b_value = -sym.S(5) / 2